top of page

 Every event begins with the Universe passing judgment on itself.
 That judgment is guided by the Transcendental Values (Whitehead called them ‘eternal objects’) that constitute ‘God’s Essence’ (Sartre).

-God’s essence is simple: it is ‘Good’ per se.
+God’s essence is simple: it is ‘Goodper se.
 But as white light refracts to reveal its familiar rainbow of colors, so ‘Good’ refracts to reveal specific values we can recognize and relate to.
 These are sometimes known as the ‘Divine Values’.
-There’s no ‘official list’ but Beauty, Truth, and Justice certainly make the cut.
+There’s no ‘official list’ but at a minimum, Beauty, Truth, and Justice make the cut.

 Events are quanta of actuality.
 They are recursive knots in the Norns’ thread of Fate.
-Spacetime is a virtual scaffolding on which events can be hung, conferring locus.
-An event ‘occupies’ a region in spacetime but within that region (the event itself) there is no space or time: the ontogenetic process is ordered logically, not chronologically.
+Spacetime is virtual scaffolding on which events can be hung, ornament like, creating locus.
+An event may be focused in a region of spacetime but within an event itself there is no space or time.

 Properly understanding ‘events’ is a crucial first step in our effort to ‘do’ cosmology.
-One we understand that every event is essentially introjective and projective, certain persistent riddles ‘obviously’ evaporate:
+Once we understand that every event is essentially introspective and superjective, certain persistent riddles ‘obviously’ evaporate:

 Freedom vs. Determinism